bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 ### [Access errors or missing search results](#access-errors-or-missing-search-results)

-You need to successfully authenticate and have access to the repositories in your search queries, otherwise, you’ll see a `422 Unprocessible Entry` error with a “Validation Failed” message.
+You need to successfully authenticate and have access to the repositories in your search queries, otherwise, you’ll see a `422 Unprocessible Entry` error with a "Validation Failed” message.
 For example, your search will fail if your query includes `repo:`, `user:`, or `org:` qualifiers that request resources that you don’t have access to when you sign in on GitHub.

 When your search query requests multiple resources, the response will only contain the resources that you have access to and will **not** provide an error message listing the resources that were not returned.